 Now retired, I enjoy travelling and all the leisure activities I now have time to try.
 However, a puppy has transformed my life and I now explore 'the great outdoors' with great pleasure.

-Anita Kosiorowska - Parent Governor
+Anita Kosiorowska - Co-opted Governor

 I am very pleased to be a Parent Governor, because I am really interested in children’s education and support.
 I qualified as a teacher in Poland so have experience of working in school.
 I have two children at Forster Park and have been coming in to school to hear children read so have seen the quality of education.
 I am keen to play my part in the school’s progress.